-The Yocto-4-20mA-Tx is an insulated module: the USB part is electrically insulated from the 4-20mA part driving the current loop.
-Like most 4-20mA sensors, the insulated part takes its power supply directly in the current loop.
+The Yocto-4-20mA-Tx is an isolated module: the USB part is electrically isolated from the 4-20mA part driving the current loop.
+Like most 4-20mA sensors, the isolated part takes its power supply directly in the current loop.
 Therefore, the current loop must be powered with a voltage in the 12V to 24V range: the Yocto-4-20mA-Tx needs at least 12V to work properly.

 The Yocto-4-20mA-Tx provides a few features that could prove interesting in the long run:

 - It is able to detect when the loop is powered, it can also signal if this power supply is too low, that is under 12V.

 - You can pre-program a startup signal value.